zarusz/Training_IoT/README.md

 Response: (empty)
 ```

-When the device sends its description to (registers itself with) the web app, we start to see the `my_device_id` device under the [Devices](http://iot-remotecontrol-2.azurewebsites.net/RemoteControl) menu.
+Once the device sends its description to (registers itself with) the web app, we will see `my_device_id` device under the [Devices](http://iot-remotecontrol-2.azurewebsites.net/RemoteControl) menu.
 From there navigate to the control screen of the device to see the available options.
-From there we press the ON button next to the LED label.
-This causes the device to receive a LED command eventually.
-We can see this in the *Serial Monitor* and the LED turns on:
+From there we press the *ON* button next to the LED label.
+This causes the device to receive a LED command thus the LED will turn on.
+We can see some tracing information in the *Serial Monitor* as well:

 ```
 Connecting to http://iot-remotecontrol-2.azurewebsites.net/api/device/my_device_id